 “Looped In” - an initiative someone outside our team drives, where design ops provides light-touch support.

 We are composing for tomorrow

-My final reflection, and the one I am most proud of, is on how my team's passion help causes we care about through Spotify design.
+My final reflection, and the one I'm most proud of, is on how my team's passion helps causes we care about through Spotify Design.

 These considerations will ultimately inspire greater ethical responsibility, inclusion, and diversity in our design practice.